PRINCIPAL INVESTIGATOR

 Expected graduation 2024

-Alex Snyder is an undergraduate student majoring in Chemical and Biomolecular Engineering at Johns Hopkins University.
+Annaka Saffron is an undergraduate student majoring in Biomedical Engineering at Johns Hopkins University.

-James Li is an undergraduate student triple majoring in Cell and Molecular Biology, Biophysics and Physics at Johns Hopkins University.
+Meera Bhat is an undergraduate student majoring in Biomedical Engineering at Johns Hopkins University.

 Lab Alumni